 In Mexico, we distribute our own brands as well as certain agency brands and third-parties through our own extensive distribution network.
-Our sales volume of distribution has more than doubled in size over the past 12 years and our network distributed 7,774,430 9-liter cases of spirits per year.
+Our sales volume of distribution has more than doubled in size over the past 12 years and our network distributed 7,451,424,160 9-liter cases of spirits per year.

-Approximately 97% of the total domestic sales volume of the products distribute are focused on its distribution center in Guadalajara, Jalisco, which is the central distribution network.
-This center is in charge of restock the inventory of the rest of the logistic network with nodes in the State of Mexico, Nuevo León and Baja California, in addition of having consolidating warehouses in Puebla, Villahermosa and Mérida.
+Approximately 95% of the total domestic sales volume of the products distribute are focused on its distribution center in Guadalajara, Jalisco, which is the central distribution network.
+This center is in charge of restock the inventory of the rest of the logistic network with nodes in the State of Mexico, Nuevo León and Baja California.